vpelss/Emogics_Tarot_Script_WP/README.md

 various cookies that look like "e276a1c4" :
 These are stored shuffles for a combination of ETSWP_first_name, ETSWP_deck, ETSWP_spread, ETSWP_question.
 The life of these cookies can be set by the following hidden field on the main calling form.
-You can choose your oewn time in hours, or set it to zero to disable it.
+You can choose your own time in hours, or set it to zero to disable it.
 eg:
 <input type="hidden" name="ETSWP_deck_life_in_hours" value="24">